 Highlights

-• The gripping firsthand account of the courage it takes to change a nation, from the Rev. James Lawson Jr--peer of Dr. Martin Luther King Jr., mentor to Congressman John Lewis and the Freedom Riders, and lifelong proponent of nonviolence as a powerful system for social transformation.
+• The posthumous memoir of the Rev. James Lawson Jr.--peer of Dr. Martin Luther King Jr., mentor to Congressman John Lewis and the Freedom Riders, and lifelong proponent of nonviolent resistance as a powerful method for changing the world.

 • About the Author: Rev. James Lawson Jr.